-Familiarity with the reporting requirements, and testimony, in different jurisdictions is important.
+Familiarity with the reporting requirements and testimony in different jurisdictions is important.
 The report format I prepare in a Federal Court case will differ from the report structure used in certain state courts.
 Similarly, reports and testimony for courts in Canada, and countries in the Caribbean, differ from U.S. Federal Court protocols.

 At trial, the court must first recognize a witness as an expert in their profession before the witness is allowed to give opinion testimony.

-In cases where I’ve given testimony, the attorney will develop a foundation to qualify me as an expert in Forensic Document Examination (or specifically a signature expert or handwriting expert).
-The attorney will ask questions regarding my initial training, on-going training, certification, professional memberships, proficiency testing and experience.
+In cases where I’ve given a testimony, the attorney will develop a foundation to qualify me as an expert in Forensic Document Examination (or specifically a signature expert or handwriting expert).
+The attorney will ask questions regarding my initial training, ongoing training, certification, professional memberships, proficiency testing and experience.
 It is a necessary process to enable me, or any other expert witness, to render ‘opinion’ testimony.